KenKundert/avendesora/doc/commands.rst

 an account.

-If you run the command with no arguments, it prints the list of valid names.
+If you run the command with no arguments, it prints the list of available accounts.
 If you run it with no challenge, one is created for you based on the current time and date.

 If you have a remote partner to whom you wish to prove your